GeekTrainer/learn-django/Module1/3-exercise-installation.md

 We will use the integrated terminal in Visual Studio Code to avoid changing windows as we execute the necessary commands to create the resources we need.
 We will start by creating a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) and activating it.

 1. Inside **Visual Studio Code**, click **Terminal > New Terminal**
-1. Inside the **TERMINAL** window at the bottom of **Visual Studio Code**, execute the following commands to create and activate your virtual environment:
+1. Inside the **terminal** window at the bottom of **Visual Studio Code**, execute the following commands to create and activate your virtual environment:

     ```bash
     # Windows